The Best Double Chocolate Cookies

 Next, transfer the chocolate cookie dough to an airtight container or wrap it tightly with plastic wrap and chill for at least 30 minutes (and up to overnight).

 This step is optional, however I have found that I prefer the results of the chilled cookie dough.
 Cookies baked after chilling have a shiny appearance, while those baked without chilling look more dull.
-Both taste exactly the same though!
+Both taste delicious.

 front view of the double chocolate cookie dough in the mixer